-Briefly press the "IIII button (2) to skip to the beginning of the current track.
-Each time the button is pressed, the indicated truck number will decrease.
+Turn the "FF/FR and UP/DOWN" knob (2) counterclockwise and release it immediately to skip to the beginning of the current track.
+If you continue to turn and release the knob, the indicated truck number will decrease.

-▼ Fast forwarding and fast reverse

-$\nabla \ {\rm Fast} \ {\rm forwarding}$
+∇ Fast forward

-Press the " $\rightarrow \rightarrow \downarrow$ " button (2) continuously for more than 0.5 second to fast forward the disc.

-Release the button to stop fast forwarding.
+Turn the "FF/FR and UP/DOWN" knob (2) clockwise and hold it continuously for more than 2 seconds to fast forward the disc.
+Release the knob to stop fast forwarding.

-$\nabla\,\,\text{Fast}$ reverse
+\bigtriangledown Fast reverse

-Press the "I $\triangleleft$ " button (2) continuously for more than 0.5 second to fast reverse the disc.

-Release the button to stop fast reverse.
+Turn the "FF/FR and UP/DOWN" knob (2) counterclockwise and hold it continuously for more than 2 seconds to fast reverse the disc.
+Release the knob to stop fast reverse.

-▼ Repeat playback
+Repeat playback